 So if you’re planning to win big this March, don’t forget about the taxes involved.

 All income is taxable income, including gambling winnings.
 Many taxpayers are surprised to learn that gambling winnings are taxable.
 They are similar to any other type of income — the professionals know this but it isn’t obvious to the casual gambler.

 Technically speaking, any gambling income must be reported on your tax return.
 This includes winnings from lotteries, raffles, horse races and gambling casinos.
-This also includes gambling income from far more casual sources, like March Madness brackets.
+It also includes gambling income from far more casual sources, like March Madness brackets.
 Just because it takes place among friends doesn’t make it any less taxable.
-There’s no minimum either – if you win even one dollar, you’re expected to report it.
+There’s no minimum either – even if you win only one dollar, you’re expected to report it.

 If you have gambling winnings from racetracks or casinos, your winnings may be formally be reported on IRS Form W-2G, Certain Gambling Winnings.
 If you receive one, reporting that income is easy and necessary.
 After all, if you receive a W-2G, the IRS also received a matching copy.

 Report Winnings from Informal Sources

 It’s a bit more complicated if you have gambling winnings from a private source, like a March Madness bracket.
 Most likely, your winnings will be paid in cash, and never formally reported to the IRS, but you are still required to report all income.